arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 The key configuration defines the HPKE parameters required to establish secure and authenticated communication with the target relay.
 When fetching the configuration, clients SHOULD route the request through an OHTTP relay to avoid exposing their network identity.

-Once the configuration is retrieved, the client encapsulates a NIP-1 message inside a Binary HTTP (BHTTP) request and then applies HPKE to form the OHTTP request.
+Once the configuration is retrieved, the client encapsulates a NIP-1 message inside a Binary HTTP (BHTTP) request and then applies HPKE to form the OHTTP request per RFC 9458.

 * EVENT messages: Encapsulate as BHTTP `POST`.
 The body MUST contain the event as a JSON string.
 * REQ messages: Encapsulate as BHTTP `GET`.
 The query string MUST carry the NIP-1 filter, encoded either as a hexified JSON string or URL-encoded JSON (final encoding is TBD). // TODO decide on the encoding // TODO: decide on the query param
 * REQ messages MUST NOT include a subscription ID, as this leaks linkable metadata.

-In order to preserve per-request unlinkability, clients MUST use a fresh HPKE encapsulation per request.
+In order to preserve per-request unlinkability, clients MUST use a fresh ephemeral HPKE key pair per request.
+Furthermore, clients MUST NOT re-send the same request to the same relay.

 ### Endpoints